-The following table sets forth the name, age and positions of the director nominees and each director:
+The following table sets forth the name, age and positions as of the Record Date of the directors currently serving on our Board, each of whom is also a director nominee:

-Name Age Position with the Company
+Name Age Director Since Position with the Company

-Thomas M. Wittenschlaeger 64 Chief Executive Officer and Director Nominee
+Thomas M. Wittenschlaeger 65 December 2021 Chief Executive Officer and Director

-Joshua Silverman 50 Chairman of the Board
+Joshua Silverman 52 August 2016 Chairman of the Board

-Sebastian Giordano 63 Director
+Sebastian Giordano 65 February 2013 Director

-Greg Schiffman 63 Director
+Greg Schiffman 64 February 2018 Director

-Zvi Joseph 54 Director
+Zvi Joseph 56 January 2018 Director

-George Devlin 67 Director
+George Devlin 69 May 2020 Director

-Wayne R. Walker 62 Director
+Wayne R. Walker 63 December 2020 Director